 Weddings at Canterbury Cathedral

-I’ve photographed three wonderful weddings at the Cathedral over the past few years.
+I’ve photographed many weddings at Canterbury Cathedral over the past few years.
+I’ve lived in Canterbury ever since I came to study here and have hugely appreciated photographing at this magnificent place.
+I photograph in a very natural and documentary style.
+I don’t pose or boss people about on their wedding days, I blend in and capture the real moments that happen.
+Have a look below at a few weddings I’ve photographed at the Cathedral in the last couple of years.
 The most recent is Sam & Emily’s wedding in the Crypt.
 Scroll down for Pete & Liz’s wedding which was in the main part of the Cathedral- The Quire.

 Emily said “Well what can I say….We did a lot of research into picking the right photographer and eventually we narrowed our them down to 3.
 We picked Olly because he made us feel so at ease from the moment we met.
 We all just clicked instantly.
 His docu-style photography was just what we were looking for and he did not disappoint!
 We received the photos the day we came back from our honeymoon, which was a real lovely pick me up.
 The photos are absolutely beautiful.
 He had every single type of weather you could think of on our day, but he still managed to take some stunning shots!
 My Husband isn’t one for posing in front of the camera, but even he looks relaxed in all the photos.
 We honestly could not be happier with them.
 Our guests also said how friendly and chatty he is.
 He just felt like another wedding guest.
 Thank you so much Olly!xx”